Jazmin Hotham

 Jazmin Felix-Hotham (born 2 July 2000) is a New Zealand rugby sevens player.
 She plays for the Black Ferns Sevens and represents Waikato provincially.
+Hotham was a member of the New Zealand Women's Sevens team when they won a gold medal at the 2024 Summer Olympics in Paris.

 Rugby career

 2017–2018

 Hotham was still attending Hamilton Girls' High School when she was given a development contract with the Black Ferns Sevens team.
 In 2017, she helped her school win the National Condors title and also scored the winning try in the World Schools Sevens final.

 Hotham was initially chosen to captain the New Zealand girls’ sevens team to the 2018 Youth Olympics, but was ruled out due to a shoulder injury she received while playing representative rugby.

 2020–2021

-Hotham made her international debut for the Black Ferns sevens at the 2020 Sydney Women's Sevens.
+Hotham made her international debut for the Black Ferns sevens in the semi-final against France at the 2020 Sydney Women's Sevens.
 She was named as a travelling reserve for the 2021 Olympics squad in Tokyo.

 2022

 Hotham was named in the Black Ferns squad for the 2022 Sevens Series.
 She made the Black Ferns Sevens squad for the 2022 Commonwealth Games in Birmingham.
 She won a bronze medal at the event.
 She later won a silver medal at the Rugby World Cup Sevens in Cape Town.